Xiaodong

 flexible activated carbon textiles (ACTs) for energy-storage

 applications.
-Such conversion gives these ACTs an ideal electrical
+Such conversion gives these ACTs an ideal

-double-layer capacitive behavior.
-The constructed asymmetric
+electrical double-layer capacitive behavior.
+The constructed

-superior electrochemical performances.
+composite show superior electrochemical performances.

 CN102206090